georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  -Optionally, delete the branch to keep the repository clean

 GitHub Actions:
 **Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.**

  GitHub Actions is a feature provided by GitHub to automate tasks within the software development lifecycle.
-It allows developers to create custom workflows that are triggered by various events in a GitHub repository, such as pushes, pull requests, or the creation of issues.
+It allows developers to create custom workflows that are triggered by various events in a GitHub repository, such as pushes, pull requests, or the creation of issues (Kinsman et al., 2021)

 *How github actions can be used to automate workflows*